isomerpages/moe-rgps/index.md

   - infopic:
       title: Survey for 2022 P6 Cohort
       subtitle: Infopic Subtitle
-      description: Dear 2022 P6 students, We hope to collect feedback from you to better understand how you are adjusting to secondary school life.
+      description: Dear 2022 P6 students, we hope to collect feedback from you to better understand how you are adjusting to secondary school life.
 Thank you.
       button: Please complete the survey by clicking here